alan-turing-institute/data-safe-haven/tier1/README.md

 ![](.images/guacamole_ssh_disconnected.png)

-You will now be able to connect to the vm in either an SSH or RDP connection using your new vm password.
+You will now be able to connect to the VM in either an SSH or RDP connection using your new VM password.